martinthomson/key-consistency/draft-wood-key-consistency.md

 # Introduction

-Several proposed privacy-enhancing protocols such as Privacy Pass {{PRIVACY-PASS}}, Oblivious DoH {{ODOH}}, and Oblivious HTTP {{OHTTP}}
+Several proposed privacy-enhancing protocols such as Privacy Pass
-require clients to obtain and use a public key for execution.
+{{PRIVACY-PASS}}, Oblivious DoH {{ODOH}}, and Oblivious HTTP {{OHTTP}} require clients to obtain and use a public key for execution.
 For example, Privacy Pass public keys are used by clients for validating privately issued tokens for anonymous session resumption.
 Oblivious DoH and HTTP both use public keys to encrypt messages to a particular server.

-In all cases, a common security goal is that recipients cannot link usage of a public key to a specific (set of) user(s).
-In other words, all users of a public key should belong to the same anonymity set, and an attacker should not be able to actively reduce the size of this anonymity set.
-Moreover, an attacker should not be able to convince users to use a key that does not belong to the intended server.
+User privacy in these systems depends on users receiving a key that many, if not all, others users receive.
+If a user were to receive a public key that was specific to them, or restricted to a small set of users, then use of that public key could be used to learn targeted information about the public key.
+Users also need to receive the correct public key.

 In this document, we elaborate on these core requirements, and survey various system designs that might be used to satisfy them.
 The purpose of this document is to highlight challenges in building and deploying